 The museum asks that backpacks and all large bags are checked at the information desk to ensure the safety of the artwork.

 Yes, sketching with pencil is permitted in the galleries.

-In addition to scheduled programming, the museum offers fun Family Guides to the collection that kids can take home with them.
+In addition to scheduled programming, the museum offers SmARTy Packs, available to borrow from the information desk, that are filled with activities that families can do together in the galleries and fun Family Guides to the collection that kids can take home with them.

 You may find information about some items in our online database.
 If you need additional information or are interested in publishing images of our collection, please contact firstname.lastname@example.org.

 Our curators are occasionally able to offer information about items.
 The Carlos Museum cannot authenticate or offer valuations.
 We recommend you consult a certified appraiser.